 The greatest present value, as of the projection start date, of the projected accumulated deficiencies; and

-The starting asset amount.
+The starting asset amount, less the allocated amount of PIMR per Section 4.D.1.a.

-When using the direct Iteration method, the scenario reserve will equal the final starting asset amount determined according to Section 4.B.4.
+When using the direct Iteration method, the scenario reserve will equal the final starting asset amount determined according to Section 4.B.4, less the allocated amount of PIMR per Section 4.D.1.a.

+At the option of the company, the PIMR may be deducted from the aggregate reserve rather than the individual scenario reserves for valuation dates before January 1, [2026/2027/2028], but once a company elects to deduct PIMR from the scenario reserves, they must continue to do so for future valuations.

 The scenario reserve for any given scenario shall not be less than the cash surrender value in aggregate on the valuation date for the group of contracts modeled in the projection.